God's Appointed Times

 Reishit Katzir (First fruits of Harvest)

-Time: Occurs on the day after the Sabbath that follows Passover.
+Time: Occurs on Nisan 16, the day after the sabbath of Passover.

 Scripture: Leviticus 23:9-14; John 12:23-24, 32; 1 Corinthians 15:20-23.